docsdevbr/grafana-doc-pt-br/docs/sources/alerting/set-up/configure-rbac/access-folders/index.md

 You can extend the access provided by a role to alert rules and rule-specific silences by assigning permissions to individual folders or data sources.

 {{< admonition type="note" >}}
-Data source query permissions are required to create or modify an alert rule using that data source.
+Data source query permissions are required to create an alert rule or modify an alert rule's query using that data source.
 {{< /admonition >}}

 This allows different users, teams, or service accounts to have customized access to modify or silence alert rules in specific folders or using specific data sources.